Why Pole Dance Shouldn't Be Deemed Inappropriate

 This article was inspired by a recent interaction that we had with a dance teacher convention that wouldn’t consider allowing us as vendors at their event simply because we have pole dance imagery in our portfolio.
 This is the response I received when asking for clarification why our application was denied: “We work with dance studios who primarily serve children and therefore avoid the promotion of adult content like pole dancing.
 We recognize that it is an art form, but it is not the right fit for the culture of our client base.”

 This response was frustrating not only because it assumed something about this form of dance, but also because our association with it disqualified us from participating in an event we were really excited to have saved up for.
-It is very short-sided to judge an art form purely because there is a pole involved.
+Judging an art form purely because it involves a pole is very short-sighted.
 Having led competitive children’s dance groups and competed myself in the past as well as watched Brooke compete masterfully at Pole Sport, I can assure you that there is a wide range of sexuality present in both.
 Just as we don’t want to assume that dance is inappropriate, we shouldn’t assume that pole dance is either.
 It’s all dependent on how you approach it.

 Fun Fact